 Learn how to make incredibly easy homemade tomato sauce, then use it in everything!!
 It’s taken up an extra notch with the addition of divine homemade garlic.
 Your kitchen will smell heavenly!
+Perfect way to use up your summer tomatoes!

 There are experiences in life that are fun & exciting, and then there are those that completely change you as a person.
 One of those experiences?
 Experiencing something you’ve eaten all your life, homemade, 100% from scratch, for the very first time.
 Some people see food as just food, but I see it as the nourishment of the soul.
 After experiencing tomato sauce in Italy the first time, I was blown away at the flavour difference.
 The second, on a trip many years later, I knew I would have to made this from scratch.